 Brazil is the world’s fifth largest country.
-With an estimated population above 210 million, it is one of the world’s most populous countries, after China, India, the United States, and Indonesia.
+With an estimated population above 211 million, it is one of the world’s most populous countries, after China, India, the United States, Indonesia and Pakistan.

-Brazil is divided into 27 federal units, including Brasilia as its capital.
+Brazil is divided into 27 federal units (26 States and the Federal District), including Brasilia as its capital.
 The official language of Brazil is Portuguese, and the currency is the real (BRL).

 The Brazilian economy is considered large by almost any standard.
-Brazil is the ninth largest economy in the world in terms of gross domestic product (GDP) derived from purchasing power parity (PPP) calculations.
+Brazil is the eighth largest economy in the world in terms of gross domestic product (GDP) derived from purchasing power parity (PPP) calculations.

 Brazil has a diversified economy with strong companies in the agricultural, commodities, industrial, and service sectors; it has one of the biggest middle classes.

 The tax reform has been enthusiastically discussed in order to reform the Brazilian tax system, including direct and indirect taxes in all federative levels.
 On the direct tax front, a reduction of the corporate income tax (CIT) is expected, while a withholding tax (WHT) on dividends may be created.
-For indirect taxes, the various taxes and ancillary obligations that take from the companies nearly 2,000 hours to be prepared and paid should be replaced for one streamlined federal value-added tax (VAT) in a single federal system, a dual federal/state system, or a three-layered tax that also applies at the local level, as neither states nor cities want to yield the power to divvy up revenue to the federal government.
-Special work has also been done to frame Brazil in the international standards of transfer pricing to reinforce the Brazilian plea to enter in the Organisation for Economic Co-operation and Development (OECD).
+For indirect taxes, a more streamlined approach, consolidating the various taxes and contributions is being discussed.
+Special work has also been done to frame Brazil in the international standards of transfer pricing to reinforce the Brazilian request to enter in the Organisation for Economic Co-operation and Development (OECD).

 PwC came to Brazil in 1915.
-We now have around 4,200 professionals in 17 offices located in almost every region of Brazil.
+We now have around 3,600 professionals in 15 offices located in almost every region of Brazil.
 PwC Brazil offers a network of experienced professionals that have expertise in specific economic sectors of industry and accumulated knowledge of business to assist our clients grow and prosper.
-The services provided by PwC Brazil in the tax, labour, social security, and foreign capital industry are aimed at helping clients reduce the impact of taxes on their activities whenever the business purpose allows it and always in compliance with the legislation in force.

-PwC's awarded tax team has been providing tailored solutions for several foreign entities doing business in Brazil.
-PwC's clients receive trusted advice about the rather complex corporate tax environment in Brazil.
+PwC's awarded tax team provides tailored solutions for clients doing business in Brazil, receiving trusted advice about the complex local corporate tax environment.